frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 title: Extracting Data
 ---

+> This guide assumes basic familiarity with the Frictionless Framework.
+To learn more, please read the [Introduction](https://framework.frictionlessdata.io/docs/guides/introduction) and [Quick Start](https://framework.frictionlessdata.io/docs/guides/quick-start).

 Extracting data means reading tabular data from a source.
 We can use various customizations for this process such as providing a file format, table schema, limiting fields or rows amount, and much more.
 Let's see this with some real files:

 > Download [`country-3.csv`](https://raw.githubusercontent.com/frictionlessdata/frictionless-py/master/data/country-3.csv) into the `data` folder to reproduce the examples.